your5e/5e-srd-markdown/README.md

     - Markdown doesn't support multiple header rows as used in class tables, so they have been compressed to one row.
     - fixed "Components" typo in Contagion
+    - added "Traits" header in statblocks to create a clarity separator between the list of skills/senses/CR etc and the list of traits

 ## Workflow for breaking the whole SRD into sections